Canada’s energy stocks have been a key part of my investing strategy for some time now.

 My guess is that the greater theme of ongoing higher prices for oil and gas continue, and this may turn out to be a very solid and profitable portfolio bolt-on.
 It’s part of the explore within the core and explore portfolio approach.
 And again, I’d add the word hedge in concert with the explore notion.

-I would factor in the energy producer exposure with our other commodities allocation that includes gold, gold stocks and the larger baskets of commodities.
+Our energy producer and pipeline exposure works with our other commodities allocation that includes gold, gold stocks and the larger baskets of commodities.
 I will not get side-swiped by inflation or stagflation.

 I've Completed My Million Dollar Journey.
 Let Me Guide You Through Yours!